paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 #### Prior Provisions
 Provisions similar to those in this section were contained in [section 2122a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2122a&num=0&edition=prelim), The Public Health and Welfare, prior to repeal by Pub.
 L. 106–65, § 3294(e)(1)(A).

+#### Amendments
+2014—Subsec. (a)(2)(B)(iv).
+Pub.
+L. 113–291 substituted “program for—” for “program for” before subcl.
+(I) designation, “year;” for “year,” at end of subcl.
+(I), and “; and” for “, and” at end of subcl.
+(II) and realigned margins of subcls.
+(I) to (III).

 <a id="section-2441"></a>
 ## § 2441.
 Authority to establish certain contracting, program management, scientific, engineering, and technical positions

 The Administrator may, for the purposes of carrying out the responsibilities of the Administrator under this chapter, establish not more than 600 contracting, program management, scientific, engineering, and technical positions in the Administration, appoint individuals to such positions, and fix the compensation of such individuals.
 Subject to the limitations in the preceding sentence, the authority of the Administrator to make appointments and fix compensation with respect to positions in the Administration under this section shall be equivalent to, and subject to the limitations of, the authority under [section 2201(d) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2201/d&num=0&edition=prelim) to make appointments and fix compensation with respect to officers and employees described in such section.
-To ensure that the excepted positions established under this section are used, the Administrator, to the extent practicable, shall appoint an individual to such an excepted position to replace the vacancy of a nonexcepted position.
+To ensure that the positions established under this section are used, the Administrator, to the extent practicable, shall appoint an individual to such a position to replace the vacancy of a position not established under this section.

 ### Statutory Notes